Healthdirect Free Australian health advice you can count on.

 What are the symptoms of delirium?

-• be unsure of the time or where they are
+• doesn't know the time or where they are

-• be scared, upset, irritable, angry or sad
+• feels scared, upset, irritable, angry or sad

-• see things that are not there (hallucinations)
+• sees things that are not there (hallucinations)

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Delirium is often caused by changes in your health, such as an infection or a medicine change.
+Delirium is often caused by changes in your health, such as a physical illness or infection.
+It can also result from a change in your prescription medicines.

 It is not always possible to find the cause of delirium.